Winnipeg Arena: Demolition

 The opening of the privately owned MTS Centre, now known as Canada Life Centre, in 2004 meant the end for the Winnipeg Arena.
 The arena's last official event was an American Hockey League game between the Manitoba Moose and Utah Grizzlies played before a capacity crowd on November 4, 2004.
 Several former Jets players, including Bobby Hull and Teemu Selänne, were present for a special ceremony as the banners hanging from the rafters were lowered before the game.
-Most of the memorabilia from the arena including the seats and the trough from the men's washroom were auctioned off to the public prior to the demolition.
+Most of the memorabilia from the arena including the seats were auctioned off to the public prior to the demolition.

 The Winnipeg Arena sat vacant until 2006, at which time the City of Winnipeg took on the $1.45 million expense of demolishing the arena.
 After the building was gutted, final demolition took place on March 26, 2006.
 On that morning, hundreds of hockey fans gathered to watch the building fall, while chanting, "Go Jets, Go!"
 However, the planned implosion failed to bring down the entire structure; construction vehicles later pulled down the remainder.
 The vacant site was purchased by the Ontario Teachers' Pension Plan for $3.6 million and used as a parking lot for Canad Inns Stadium across the street until construction of new retail and office space began in 2011.
 The new complex, known as Polo Park North, opened in 2013.